 ⚠️

 Bring your SCI know-how to the field.
-Manage the same things you do everywhere — autonomic dysreflexia (empty your bladder, watch for warning signs), overheating during exertion (hydrate, cool actively), and skin protection (good cushioning, post-activity skin checks).
+Manage the same things you do everywhere — autonomic dysreflexia (empty your bladder, watch for warning signs), temperature during exertion (both overheating — hydrate and cool actively — and, in cold or wet conditions, getting dangerously cold, since you may not feel it), and skin protection (good cushioning, post-activity skin checks).
+Never deliberately trigger AD to boost performance ("boosting") — it's banned in competition and genuinely dangerous.
 Reputable adaptive programs understand these risks, but you're the expert on your body.

 What Nobody Tells You